Synerty/ng2-balloon-msg/README.md

 ## Scaffold

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.

+The default angular-cli test app was used as a test bed to show the messages.
+Below are the standard instructions for the angular-cli usage.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.